Castle

 Château du Rivau stands out among Loire Valley châteaux, being one of the few to combine rough and authentic medieval castle architecture with the refined ornamentation of a castle owned by powerful medieval lords who were close to the King of France.

-Château du Rivau is based upon a square design with round towers at each angle and dry moats dug into freestone.
-This design, typical of 14th century medieval castle architecture , was considerably redesigned through the 15th and 16th centuries, thus adding many features of medieval castle architecture to the buildings.
+The Château du Rivau is based upon a square design with round towers at each angle.
+It is surrounding by a dry moat dug into freestone.
+This design, typical of 15th century medieval castle architecture, was redesigned through the 16th century and the Renaissance period, this adding many features of historical architecture to the buildings.

 Two round towers protect the entrance of the castle and feature a stone slope at the base of each tower, to help reinforce the structure and protect them against armed attacks which could have breached the castle.
 Higher up the towers are numerous narrow slits through which archers could shoot, positioned to enable shots from all angles.
 By the end of the 13th century, medieval castle architecture favoured round towers over square ones, the former being more resilient and offering greater defensive characteristics.